zkan/course-dbt/greenery/models/staging/greenery/README.md

 select avg(date_diff) from date_diff_for_each_order
 ```

-It takes almost 4 days from being placed to being delivered.
+It takes almost 4 days (3 days 21:24:11.803279) from being placed to being delivered.

 > How many users have only made one purchase?
 Two purchases?
 Three+ purchases?